dargstack/dargstack_template/README.md

 # DargStack Template

 A template for Docker stack project layouts.

+This template solves the problem of separated development and production environments in the otherwise well-defined, containerized software development process.
+It focuses on the development configuration, derives the production configuration from it and makes deployments a breeze!

 ## Table of Contents

 1. **[Skeleton](#skeleton)**
 1. **[Configuration](#configuration)**
 1. **[Helper Script](#helper-script)**